But if you want to know my story, continue reading...

 Where am I going? is a tough question no one can answer.
 Throughout this process, I have learned to be prepared for everything that life throws at you.

-Right now I accepted the challenge to change my usual software development role for a more sales oriented one.
-I'm a Solutions Consultant for Pegasystems.
+Some years ago I accepted the challenge to change my usual software development role for a more sales oriented one.
+I'm a Professional Services Manager for Medallia.

 I want to keep learning, at some point I'd like to have my own company; I see myself as a developer in the mid-term, in the long-term it is uncertain.